 b.
 An amount of assets held in the general account equal to the approximate value of statutory reserves as of the start of the projections less the amount in (a).

-In many instances, the initial general account assets may be negative, resulting in a projected interest expense.
+If the amount of initial general account assets is negative, the model should reflect a projected interest expense.
 General account assets chosen for use as described above shall be selected on a consistent basis from one reserve valuation hereunder to the next.

-Any hedge assets meeting the requirements described in Section 3.A.4 shall be reflected in the projections and included with other general account assets under item (b).
-To the extent the sum of the value of such hedge assets and the value of assets in item (a) is greater than the approximate value of statutory reserves as of the start of the projections, then item (b) may include enough negative general account assets or cash such that the sum of items (a) and (b) equals the approximate value of statutory reserves as of the start of the projections.
+To the extent the sum of the value of such hedge assets , or cash or other general account assets in an amount equal to the aggregate market value of such hedge assets, and the value of separate account assets supporting the contracts is greater than the approximate value of statutory reserves as of the start of the projections, then the company shall include enough negative general account assets or cash such that the starting asset amount equals the approximate value of statutory reserves as of the start of the projections.

-Guidance Note: Further elaboration on potential practices with regard to this issue may be included in a practice note.

-The actuary shall document which assets were used as of the start of the projection and the approach used to determine which assets were chosen, as well as verify that the value of the assets equals the approximate value of statutory reserves at the start of the projection.
+For an asset portfolio that supports policies and contracts that are: a) subject to, and b) not subject to these requirements, the company shall determine an equitable method to apportion the total amount of starting assets between a. and b.

 2. Valuation of Projected Assets

 For purposes of determining the projected accumulated deficiencies, the value of projected assets shall be determined in a manner consistent with their value at the start of the projection.
+However, for derivative instruments that are used in hedging and that are not assumed to be sold during a particular projection interval, the company may account for them at amortized cost in a manner deemed appropriate by the company.

 For assets assumed to be purchased during a projection, the value shall be determined in a manner consistent with the value of assets at the start of the projection that have similar investment characteristics.

 3. Separate Account Assets

-For purposes of determining the starting asset amounts in Section 3.D.1 and the valuation of projected assets in Section 3.D.2, assets held in a separate account shall be summarized into asset categories determined by the actuary as discussed in Section 3.A.2.
+For purposes of determining the starting asset amounts in Section 4.D.1 and the valuation of projected assets in Section 4.D.2, assets held in a separate account shall be summarized into asset categories determined by the company as discussed in Section 4.A.2.

 4. General Account Assets

+a.
 General account assets shall be projected, net of projected defaults, using assumed investment returns consistent with their book value and expected to be realized in future periods as of the date of valuation.
-Initial assets that mature during the projection and positive cash flows projected for future periods shall be invested at interest rates, which, at the option of the actuary, are one of the following:
+Initial assets that mature during the projection and positive cash flows projected for future periods shall be invested in a manner that is representative of and consistent with the company’s investment policy, subject to the following requirements: